Legends Class is aimed at Old School more full bodies trucks that hit the rocks of Milbrodale from 2001 to 2010.

 - Foster good relations with fellow competitors and event organisers

-For any queries on PV (or any other aspect), please contact Tony Price & Steve Price (Competition Managers)
+For any queries on PV (or any other aspect), please contact Tony Price (Competition Manager)